cowboy/dotfiles/README.md

 ## Why is this a git repo?

 To keep track of these files.
-Base very heavily on [Cowboy](https://github.com/cowboy)'s recommendation.
+My dotfiles are based very heavily on [Cowboy](https://github.com/cowboy)'s [dotfiles](https://github.com/cowboy/dotfiles).

 That command is [dotfiles][dotfiles], and this is my "dotfiles" Git repo.